tests and demonstrations of limits of human observation

 |

 Test yourself and your friends.
 Challenge witnesses in deposition and trial.
+Use as demonstratives with experts.
+Play in openings and closings.
 Show jurors.

 Witnesses can be unaware of people, objects, and events in a situation, despite being attentive to the situation.
 A witness's attentional focus affects what the witness observes.
 A witness might state that he or she did not see a person or object, despite that person or object having been present.